TexteaInc/funix-cloud/README.md

 # Funix-Cloud

-> It's only in the development stage right now, and development may be behind Kumo (Funix-Cloud).

-Funix Cloud Tool, help you deploy your local or git repository to Funix Cloud.
+Funix Cloud is a tool that helps you deploy your local or git repository to Funix Cloud.

 ## Requirements